YourFriendHowy/IT_portfolio/CompTIA_A+/P. Messer/2.0 Networking/2.1 Introduction to IP/Lots of Ports.md

 - TCP port 25
 #### Also used to send mail from a device to mail server
 - Commonly configured on mobile devices and email
+#### Other protocols are used for clients to receive email
+- IMAP, POP3
+## DNS - Domain Name System
+#### Converts names to IP addresses - UDP port 53
+- www.professormesser.com = 162.159.246.164
+#### These are very critical resources
+- Usually multiple DNS servers are in production
+## DHCP - Dynamic Host Configuration Protocol
+#### Automated configuration of IP address, subnet mask and other options
+- UDP ports 67 and 68
+- Requires a DHCP server
+	- Server, appliance, integrated into SOHO router, etc
+#### Dynamic/pooled
+- IP addresses are assigned in real-time from a pool
+- Each system is given a lease and must renew at set intervals
+#### DHCP reservation
+- Addresses are assigned by MAC address in the DHCP server
+- Manage addresses from one location
+## HTTP and HTTPS
+#### Hypertext Transfer Protocol
+- Communication in the browser
+- And by other applications
+###### HTTP TCP port 80
+- web server communication
+###### HTTPS TCP port 443
+- Web server communication with encryption
+POP3